 Overall Grade: A-

 If you fly Southwest, this is a card to get and keep.
 For everyone else, this is probably a card to get and not keep.
 Take advantage of the great sign up bonus and Companion Pass through 2019.
 If you fall in love with Southwest (very possible) and start flying them more regularly then keep the card.
 If not, drop it before your next annual fee comes due.
-Once you have those 40,000 points, you’ll be able to use them and still have access to the “No Change Fee” policy and “Bags Fly Free” whether you have the card or not.
 Either way, this is a great way to fly the family to Disney on your next vacation.